SAP-archive/mta-job-scheduler/README.md

  - Sufficent application runtime and jobscheduler quota in the space to which you are deploying.

- - (Optional) Access to a SAP Cloud Platform Continuous Integration and Delivery subscription for Webhook testing.
+ - (Optional) Access to a SAP Business Technology Platform Continuous Integration and Delivery subscription for Webhook testing.

 ## Download and Installation